Obamas' studio lands documentary Oscar for 'American Factory'

-LOS ANGELES, (Reuters) - “American Factory,” a Netflix (NFLX.O) film from Barack and Michelle Obama’s nascent production house chronicling what happened to a group of Ohio autoworkers laid off during the 2008 recession, won the Oscar for best documentary feature on Sunday.
+LOS ANGELES (Reuters) - “American Factory,” a Netflix (NFLX.O) film from Barack and Michelle Obama’s nascent production house chronicling what happened to a group of Ohio autoworkers laid off during the 2008 recession, won the Oscar for best documentary feature on Sunday.

 The documentary, directed by filmmakers Julia Reichert and Steven Bognar, was the first release from Higher Ground Productions, a company the former U.S. president and first lady formed in 2018 in a multi-year collaboration with the Netflix streaming service.